Nael-Studio/nael-platform/README.md

 ## Architecture Principles

-Nael Platform follows these core architectural principles:
+Nael Framework follows these core architectural principles:

 1. **Modularity First**: Every feature is a self-contained module that can be imported independently
 2. **Decorator-Driven**: Familiar NestJS-style decorators for routing, DI, and metadata